 Youth Visitors

-Hopefully, your church's visitor cards for youth include contact information for the parents.
-For younger children and toddlers, you should be utilizing a sign-in app to capture the parent's information.
+Your church's visitor cards for youth should include contact information for the parents.
+Consider using a sign-in app to capture the parents' information.

 Direct all correspondence to the parent or the person with legal guardianship of the youth visitor.

-Share the wonderful programs your church offers for youth.
-In the letter, thank them for allowing the youth to visit.
-If you have an upcoming event like Vacation Bible School, include a promotion piece.
+In the letter, share the wonderful programs your church offers for youth.
+Thank them for allowing the youth to visit.
+If you have an upcoming event like Vacation Bible School, include a promotional piece.

 Provide the contact information for the youth pastor and their team.
-Close the letter by letting by encouraging the entire family to come out for Sunday service,
+Close the letter by encouraging the entire family to come out for Sunday service.

 14. Acknowledgement of Offering

 Another church welcome idea is to send a letter to visitors acknowledging their donation during the church offering.
-Let them know the wonderful things the church is doing in the community.
+Let them know how their donation helps the church do wonderful things in the community.

 There is often a misconception that the church is misusing funds.
 This opinion comes from a lack of transparency.
-In the letter, list recent projects made possible due to their contribution.
+A letter that lists recent projects made possible due to their member contributions will foster trust within the community.

 If you have any upcoming community outreach projects like food giveaways, COVID testing, or a Habitat for Humanity house build, invite them to join you.